 QUESTIONS/Reflections part 1

-what medium or materials are used in this piece of artwork?
+what medium or materials are used in your first piece of artwork?

-What steps did you take to create your art piece?
+What steps did you take to create your first piece?

 Where have you seen similar work?
 Does your art piece represent an artist?